UPDATE: Flood Advisory Issued for Big Island

+UPDATE 10:20 p.m.: The National Weather Service in Honolulu has extended the Flood Advisory for the Island of Hawai‘i until 1:15 a.m on Wednesday, Oct.
+31, 2018.

+At 10:14 p.m., radar indicated heavy rain upslope of Pu‘uanahulu.
+Rain was falling at a rate of one and a half inches per hour.

-Locations in the advisory include but are not limited to Hilo, Na‘alehu, Pa‘auilo, Waipio Valley, Orchidlands Estates, Kukuihaele, Hawi, Pepe‘ekeo, Kea‘au, Kamuela, Kawaihae and Honoka‘a.
+Locations in the advisory include but are not limited to Kalaoa, Puako, Pu‘uanahulu, Waikoloa Village and Pōhakuloa Training Area.

+This advisory may need to be extended beyond 1:15 a.m. if heavy rain persists.

+This advisory replaces the previously issued advisory that was in effect for portions of the Island of Hawai‘i.

+A Flash Flood Watch is also in effect for all islands until 6 a.m.
+Wednesday.

-Original Post: The National Weather Service in Honolulu has issued a Flood Advisory for the Island of Hawai‘i until 9:45 p.m.
+Original Post: The National Weather Service in Honolulu has issued a Flood Advisory for the Island of Hawai‘i until 10:30 p.m. on Tuesday, Oct.
+30, 2018.

-At 6:49 p.m. heavy rain has resulted in a road closure near Highway 11 marker 57, located near Kawa Flats, as reported by Hawai‘i Emergency Management.
-Rain has somewhat taperred off currently, but there is more rain on the way with the leading edge of another batch located near South Point.
-The rain is moving in from the south with rainfall rates up to an inch an hour.
+At 7:30 p.m., radar indicated heavy rain near Kona International Airport.
+Rain was falling at a rate near an inch per hour.

-Locations in the advisory include but are not limited to Volcano, Na‘alehu, Pahala, Wood Valley, Kawa Flats, Hawai‘i Volcanoes National Park and Punalu‘u Beach.
+Locations in the advisory include but are not limited to Kona Village Resort and Pu‘uanahulu.

 PRECAUTIONARY/PREPAREDNESS ACTIONS

-Note: UPDATE: Flood Advisory Issued for Big IslandOctober 30, 2018, 7:41 PM HST (Updated October 30, 2018, 10:25 PM)